Get ready for Pilot Season!

 2. Create a Self-Tape Room.

-You will definitely self-tape this Pilot Season and you may self-tape on a Tuesday for a scene that needs to be in the casting directors inbox by Tuesday night.
-No time to worry about where you’re going to self tape.
+You will definitely self-tape this Pilot Season and you may self-tape on a Tuesday for a scene that needs to be in the Casting Director’s inbox by Tuesday night.
+No time to worry about where you’re going to self-tape.
 Figure out your space.
-We’ll walk you through the specifics of how to self-tape in the Pilot Season Playbook.
-For now, you need to decide where you’re going to self-tape and free that area of anything that will get in the way or distract from doing your boldest and sharpest work, both creatively and cinematically.
+You need to decide where you’re going to self-tape and free that area of anything that will get in the way or distract from doing your boldest and sharpest work, both creatively and cinematically.

 3. Control Your Transportation.